 Prostate carcinoma is the most common cancer among men.
-After local therapy (surgery and/or radiation) for advanced prostate cancer, an additional anti-hormonal treatment is often prescribed.
+An additional anti-hormonal treatment is often prescribed after local therapy (surgery and/or radiation) for advanced prostate cancer.
 After a prolonged anti-hormonal therapy, the cancer cells frequently become resistant to these medicines, so later, upon tumor progression, chemotherapy often remains the only option.
-A further treatment options for patients with prostate cancer can be a PSMA-therapy.
-PSMA (prostate-specific membrane antigen) is a protein propagating on the surface of the prostate cancer cells.
+Further treatment options for patients with prostate cancer can be a PSMA-therapy.
+PSMA (prostate-specific membrane antigen) is a protein propagating on the surface of prostate cancer cells.
 This allows using the same in radiation diagnostics and therapy of these tumors by combining the substance associated with PSMA with a radioactive nuclide (177 Lu, ß-emitter).
 For PSMA therapy, the radioactive emission (beta radiation) may exercise a direct therapeutic effect on tumor cells.
 Being associated with a weakly emitted specific diagnostic radionuclide, PSMA-617 can detect very small aggregates of prostate cancer cells in PET (positron emission tomography) studies.

 Upon PSMA radionuclide therapy, the radioactive emission (ß-radiation) may exercise a therapeutic effect directly on the tumor cells while sparing the healthy surrounding tissues.

-This allows assessing the risks and side effects to the other organs (e.g., hematopoietic spinal cord) and monitoring the same since an early treatment stage.
+This allows for assessing the risks and side effects to the other organs (e.g., hematopoietic spinal cord) and monitoring from an early treatment stage.

 During the preparation for treatment, it is required to conduct a PSMA scintigraphy or PSMA-PET-CT to assess whether the PSMA-therapy is feasible and promising.
-Besides, it is required to conduct a preliminary bone and salivary gland scintigraphy.
-In order to determine the indications for PSMA, the findings of the other studies, as well as pictures of the previous surveys, e.g., diagnostic computed tomography (CT) or Choline-PET-CT, are useful.
+Besides, conducting a preliminary bone and salivary gland scintigraphy is required.
+To determine the indications for PSMA, the findings of the other studies and pictures of the previous surveys, e.g., diagnostic computed tomography (CT) or Choline-PET-CT, are useful.

-PSMA treatment is carried out after conversation with a clinic department physician on the day for which the treatment is scheduled.
-The salivary gland scintigraphy is performed, unless it was conducted on the day before.
-It is also required to conduct a preliminary renal scintigraphy to determine their functions and the kidney outflow ratio.
+PSMA treatment is carried out after a conversation with a clinic department physician on the day the treatment is scheduled.
+The salivary gland scintigraphy is performed unless conducted on the day before.
+It is also required to conduct preliminary renal scintigraphy to determine their functions and the kidney outflow ratio.